dirac-institute/sorcha/docs/inputs.rst

 .. image:: images/OIF.png
   :width: 800
-  :alt: An overview of the inputs and outputs of the survey simulator post processing code.
+  :alt: An overview of the inputs and outputs of the Sorcha code.

 .. tip::
   Each synthetic planetesimal has its own unique object identifier set by the user and must have entries in the orbits and physical parameters files, as well as the cometary activity file, if used.

 .. warning::
-  OIF and SurveySimPP are not checking whether or not a planetesimal ID has been repeated in another row of the input files. **It is up to the user to ensure their input files include only unique IDs**.
+  OIF and Sorcha are not checking whether or not a planetesimal ID has been repeated in another row of the input files. **It is up to the user to ensure their input files include only unique IDs**.

 Orbit File
 -----------------

 .. note::
-  The orbit file is used by  **Objects in Field** and **surveySimPP**.
+  The orbit file is used by  **Objects in Field** and **Sorcha**.

 This is a file which contains the orbital information of a set of synthetic objects.
 The orbital parameters must be **heliolcentric**, and orbits can be define in **Cometary(COM)  or Keplerian (KEP)** formats.
 Each simulated planetesimals within the synthetic population must be be given it's own unique object ID (ObjID).
 The file can be **white space separated**  or **comma value separated (CSV)** format.
 The first line of the orbit file is a header line starting with !! that specifies what each of the columns are.